git-town/git-town/documentation/commands/completions.md

 </blockquote>

 <a textrun="command-description">
-Shell completions are the productuvity boost you presumably are after as a Git Town user.
+A GitTown values productivity, so this is for you.

 With completions enabled, `git-town <TAB>` will show you all possible subcommands.
-As a bonus, some shells even the short help text next to it.
+As a bonus, some shells even show the short help text next to it.

 ## To enable completions: